yellow0125/Deliverables_of_Mitacs_Proj/README.md

   - Final project documentation

 - **`/spexi_codebase/`**
-  - provides the source code for the Spexi wildfire prediction and geolocation mapping pipeline
+  - provides the source code for the Spexi wildfire prediction and geopixel mapping

 - **`/paper/`**
   - Drafts and Final version of our paper